databricks/koalas/CONTRIBUTING.md

-# Contributing Guide and Design Principles <!-- omit in toc -->
+# Contributing Guide and Design Principles

 This document gives guidance to developers if they plan to contribute to Koalas.
 In particular, it answers the questions:
  - What is in the scope of the Koalas project?
-What should go into PySpark or Pandas instead?
+What should go into PySpark or pandas instead?
  - What is expected for code contributions?

 Koalas focuses on making data scientists productive when analyzing big data.
 The initial goal is to remove as much friction as possible for data scientists when they transition from using pandas against small datasets to Spark on large datasets.
 As such, it focuses on existing users of pandas.